[Anaconda×Diagrams] Drawing a configuration diagram using Python

 lastly

-This time, I tried to overcome my trauma from Anaconda by creating a virtual environment and generating a configuration diagram.
+This time, in order to overcome my trauma with Anaconda, I created a virtual environment and generated a configuration diagram.

 When I actually started using it after starting work as an engineer, I found that I was able to set up the execution environment and run it without much difficulty